SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Cooldown | You can set the cooldown before the ability can be used.
+| Speed Up Cooldown | You can set the cooldown before the ability can be used.
-| Duration | You can set the duration of the capability.
+| Duration of speed-up | You can set the duration of the capability.
-| Double Speed | Allows you to set the double speed of the speed.
+| Double your speed | Allows you to set the double speed of the speed.
 -----------------------
-## Doors
+## Doorr
 ### Crew camp
 By clicking on the door button,<br>
 The door can be opened and closed.
 There is a cool time.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Cooldown | You can set the cooldown before the ability can be used.
+| Door Cool Time | You can set the cooldown before the ability can be used.
 -----------------------
-## Clergy
+## Clergyman
 ### Crew camp
-It can cause a power outage for the imposter.
+It can cause a power outage for the imposter. <br>
+The capacity is currently not functioning.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Cooldown | You can set the cooldown before the ability can be used.
+| Cool Time | You can set the cooldown before the ability can be used.
-| Duration | You can set the duration of the capability.
+| Duration Time | You can set the duration of the capability.
-| Visibility during power outage | You can set the visibility during power outage.
+| Impostor Down Vision. | You can set the visibility during power outage.
 -----------------------
-## Mud Mate
+## MadMate
 ### Imposter camp
 The verdict is in on Crewmate.
 This is a roll of the Imposter camp. <br>